 - Administrator’s ability achieving the intended goal is in doubt.
 Therefore, the administration ceases by applying to court.

 Once the administration ends, the company:

-- then returns to the directors’ control;
+- Then returns to the directors’ control;

-- the company then enters liquidation;
+- the company may then enter liquidation;

 - enters then into a company voluntary arrangement.